Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 This webpage explores the law relating to organ and tissue donation from deceased donors.
-Donation by living donors is not discussed here, however further information about living donation is available at from the National Health and Medical Research Council or the DonateLife Network, the lead Australian Government body for organ and tissue donation.
+Donation by living donors is not discussed here, however further information about living donation is available at from the National Health and Medical Research Council (NHMRC) or the DonateLife Network, the lead Australian Government authority for organ and tissue donation.

-In Australia organ and tissue donation is governed by the Human Tissue Act in each Australian State and Territory.
-These Acts are very similar in each jurisdiction.
+In Australia organ and tissue donation is governed by the ‘Human Tissue Act’ in each Australian State and Territory:

 - Organ and tissue donation after death, for transplantation: guidelines for ethical practice for health professionals (‘Ethical practice guidelines’).
 These guidelines outline the processes for donation, and ethical principles for health professionals involved in donation after death.

 - Ethical guidelines for organ transplantation from deceased donors (‘Deceased Donor Guidelines’).
 These guidelines inform ethical practice in assessing the suitability of donor organs for transplantation, and allocating organs and vascularised tissue composite allografts (parts of the body that comprise multiple tissues such as muscle, bone, nerve and skin, as a functional unit i.e. a hand or face).

 These guidelines are currently under review.

 What are some of the key terms used in organ and tissue donation?

 The following are key terms relating to organ and tissue donation: